-Check the appropriate box:

-- $\checkmark$ Preliminary Proxy Statement

-- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- Soliciting Material Pursuant to § 240.14a-12

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- $\checkmark$ No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - Title of each class of securities to which transaction applies: (1) - Aggregate number of securities to which transaction applies: (2) - Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is (3)calculated and state how it was determined): - Proposed maximum aggregate value of transaction: (4) - (5) Total fee paid: - Fee paid previously with preliminary materials: - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1)Amount Previously Paid: - Form, Schedule or Registration Statement No.: (2) - (3)Filing Party: - Date Filed: (4)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 e Registrant ☑ Party other than the Registrant □ Che ck the a appropriate box: Conf Defi Defi minary Proxy Statement Gidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Initive Proxy Statement Initive Additional Materials Initive Material Pursuant to § 240.14a-12 Watsco, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payı nent of Filing Fee (Check the appropriate box): √ No f ee required.
+Fee o computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee l paid previously with preliminary materials: k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: